Choose a Side: An ‘Unplugged’ Active Learning Strategy to Promote Analysis and Critical Thinking

 Here's another 'unplugged' active learning strategy you can use in your next class!

-Remember, you don't have to be a "technology guru" to FLIP your classroom, engage students, and improve learning.
+Remember, you don't have to be a "technology guru" to use the flipped classroom model in your classroom.
 Sometimes, the most powerful tool is as simple as a sticky note!

 Discussions about flipped classroom models have almost always included references to some type of technological tool such as computers, laptops, tablets, and phones.

 Technology can be powerful, and it has almost become a requirement in today’s learning environments.
 It has opened the door for educators and students to connect and engage in ways we haven’t been able to before.